Make your own free website on Tripod.com

 This document is written by Harvey A. Kong Tin, who has played social volleyball for twenty? years - sometimes

-playing up to 7 hours each week (though rarely).
+playing up to 7 hours each week in the old days... (though rarely).

 I'm not a competition player, neither do I rank myself as an excellent player - but I'm observant to see the same